Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 To resolve this, you need to whitelist tawk.to resources in your CSP settings.

-Whitelist the tawk.to chat widget
+Whitelist tawk.to widget resources

 style-src